leonardonm15/arduino_api/README.md

 -------------------------------------------------------------------------

-just somthing that i want to be used as a metereological station in the future
+just somthing that i want to use as a metereological station in the future